 Final Note

 Maltby Street Market is one of the hidden gems for all food lovers.
-It is not as big as London’s Borough Market, but its glorious foods, delectable restaurants, some of the city’s best street food vendors will make your tastebuds sing.
+It is not as big as London’s Borough Market, but its glorious foods, delectable restaurants, and some of the city’s best street food vendors will make your tastebuds sing.